-- Bringing more flexibility in design and offering of curriculum to incorporate courses/ skill requirement as per industry need along with facilitation of credit transfer - Setting Collaborations with foreign universities for possible student and faculty exchange - Strengthening collaborations with industry through the activities like project, internship and curriculum development - Strengthening incubation activities and getting 'Host Institute (HI)/Business Incubator (BI) of MSME - Strengthening the sponsored research and seeking funding from government and non government organizations.
-Also improving quality and quantity of the faculty / student research publications - Continue to undertake various programs for up-gradation - in qualification and enhancement of competencies of faculty, Nonteaching staff - Increasing students participation in various co-curricular activities like Smart India Hackathon (SIH), Project Competitions, Paper presentation, etc - Nurturing self-learning ability of the students by facilitation to enroll for various courses available on the platforms like Springboard - Efforts to make the campus Smarter and Greener - Continue to participate in various quality evaluation surveys like NIRF, AICTECII Survey for Industry Linkages, Times of India survey, etc.
+- Bringing more flexibility in design and offering of curriculum to incorporate courses/ skill requirement as per industry need along with facilitation of credit transfer and incorporation of MOOC - 2.
+Providing quality internship to 100 % students of the final year - 3.
+Strengthening collaborations with industry by entering into MoUs and through the activities like project, internship and curriculum development - 4.
+Strengthening incubation activities and getting 'Host Institute (HI)/Business Incubator (BI) of MSME - 5.
+Strengthening the sponsored research and seeking funding from government and non government organizations.
+Also improving quality and quantity of the faculty / student research publications - 6.
+Continue to undertake various programs for up-gradation in qualification and enhancement of competencies of faculty, Nonteaching staff - Increasing students participation in various co-curricular activities like Smart India Hackathon (SIH), Project Competitions, Paper presentation, etc - 8.
+Nurturing self-learning ability of the students by facilitation to enroll for various courses available on the platforms like Springboard and TCS ION - 9.
+Efforts to make the campus Smarter and Greener - 10.
+Continue to participate in various quality evaluation surveys like NIRF, AICTECII Survey for Industry Linkages, Times of India survey, etc. - 11.
+Setting Collaborations with foreign universities for possible student and faculty exchange